 - Estate planning documents, including wills, trusts, and powers of attorney

 Manually drafting legal documents is an arduous task, especially if you’ve never completed a specific type of document before and don’t know where to start, which can result in omissions and errors.
-And even if you have experience drafting a particular type of contract or agreement, it is tedious to rewrite the same agreement for the umpteenth time.
+Even if you have experience drafting a particular kind of contract or agreement, it is tedious to rewrite the same agreement for the umpteenth time.

-While in previous years there was no alternative to manual document creation, there is now.
-Document automation allows you to spend less time working on documents, so you can spend more time focusing on your clients – meaning your profit margins are higher and your clients are happier.
-It’s time to consider implementing document automation software at your firm if you haven’t already.
+While there was no alternative to manual document creation in previous years, there is now.
+Document automation allows you to spend less time working on documents, so you can focus more on your clients — meaning your profit margins are higher and your clients and lawyers are happier.
+If you haven’t already, consider implementing document automation software at your firm.